-Ref Standard - Tourism and Community Facilities Subzone Resource consent status if standard not met Except for visitor accommodation, no heavy vehicles shall be stored or parked overnight on any site for any activity.
-12 Noise N-C i Activities shall be so conducted that the following noise limits are not exceeded at any point within the boundary of any other site in this subzone: daytime (0800 - 2200 hrs) 60dBA L 10 night time (2200 - 0800 hrs) 50dBA L 10 and 70dBA Lmax i Construction noise shall be measured and assessed in accordance with NZS 6803:1999.
+Ref Standard - Tourism and Community Facilities Subzone Resource consent status if standard not met night time (2200 - 0800 hrs) 50dBA L 10 and 70dBA Lmax i Construction noise shall be measured and assessed in accordance with NZS 6803:1999.
 Note: Noise levels (other than construction noise) shall be measured and assessed in accordance with NZS 6801:2008 and NZS 6802:2008.
 13 Residential density N-C There shall be no more than 1 residential unit per site (where the site is shown on the Outline Development Plan or Comprehensive Development Plan or subdivision scheme plan) unless a higher density has been expressly approved as part of an Outline Development Plan or Comprehensive Development Plan resource consent.
 Note: This does not preclude a residential flat from being constructed on a site in addition to the residential unit.
 Refer to Section D for the definition of "residential flat".

-12.26.5.4 Controlled Activities - Matters over which the Council has reserved control and Assessment Matters ii The sale (on-licence only) and on-site consumption of liquor from visitor accommodation or places of assembly - Assessment Matters
+- 12.26.5.4 Controlled Activities Matters over which the Council has reserved control and Assessment Matters

-- Matters of control The sale of liquor (on-licence only) from visitor accommodation or places of assembly between the hours of 6 pm and 11 pm - conditions may be imposed in respect of:
+- i Matters of control The sale of liquor (on-licence only) from visitor accommodation or places of assembly between the hours of 6 pm and 11 pm conditions may be imposed in respect of:

-- (f) The scale of the activity
+- (a) The scale of the activity

-- (g) Car parking
+- (b) Car parking

-- (h) Retention of amenity
+- (c) Retention of amenity

-- (i) Noise; and
+- (d) Noise; and

-- (j) Hours of operation.
+- (e) Hours of operation.

-Note: This rule shall not apply to the sale of liquor to any person who is residing (permanently or temporarily) on the premises.
+- Note: This rule shall not apply to the sale of liquor to any person who is residing (permanently or temporarily) on the premises.

+- ii The sale (on-licence only) and on-site consumption of liquor from visitor accommodation or places of assembly - Assessment Matters